atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 ---

 ## LETTER X

 *The Honourable Miss H. Beaumont to The Hon.
 Miss Milner.*

 <p align="right">Manning Castle, Wiltshire.</p>

-ALL my Horatia’s kind letters lay now before me, for which I send her a thousand and a thousand thanks.
+All my Horatia’s kind letters lay now before me, for which I send her a thousand and a thousand thanks.
 I wish it had been in my power to have answered them sooner;
 [ 46 ]
 but, alas!
 I have been reduced to a state not many degrees from death, at a time when my spirits were, with great reason, so bad, that my life has been despaired of.
 Don’t be alarm’d, my sweet friend, I am now quite recovered, and have nothing to struggle with but excessive weakness; yet I doubt not but the country air and exercise will soon restore me to my former strength.
-I imagine you must have heard of the loss I have sustained, and have pitied me, but (thank God)

-I have at last reasoned myself into a little philosophy, and begin to think, that what is, is for the best, and that the tyrant Death never strikes the
+I imagine you must have heard of the loss I have sustained, and have pitied me, but (thank God) I have at last reasoned myself into a little philosophy, and begin to think, that what is, is for the best, and that the tyrant Death never strikes the
 [ 47 ]
 blow at random, but is directed by an all wise Providence to the completion of some great design which is not to be seen through by us blind mortals.
 Our province, therefore, is cheerfully to submit to his decrees.
 But I shall, perhaps tyre my lively friend if I write in this grave style — I will therefore endeavour to get a little out of it, though I fear my pen will involuntarily take its course that way.